banaminion55/Electrical-Outages-Analysis/README.md

 I am trying to examine the factors that can contribute to the severity of outages, and overall, it makes sense that outage durations for colder climates will take longer because electrical equipment might be damaged due to severe cold weather.

+Note: Cold observations include only Climate Categories of cold, while non-cold observations inlcude Climate Categories of normal and warm.

 Test statistic: Difference in Means

 Significance level: .05 (Standard Significance Level)

-Difference in means makes sense because I am looking for a directional test that can determine whether outage durations in cold climates are greater than outage durations in warm climates.
+Difference in means makes sense because I am looking for a directional test that can determine whether outage durations in cold climates are greater than outage durations in non-cold climates.

 P-Value: 0.422

-Conclusion: Fail to reject the null, indicating that observed differences in outage duration in cold versus warm climates are likely due to random chance.
+Conclusion: Fail to reject the null, indicating that observed differences in outage duration in cold versus non-cold climates are likely due to random chance.
 Note: this is not an absolute conclusion -- only a likelihood based on our test.

 ## Framing a Prediction Problem